 On today’s market you can find all sorts of complex chemicals that have the same household uses of vinegar, a natural substance that has been used in the household for thousands of years.
 Many people don’t know that a gallon of distilled white vinegar or apple cider vinegar can replace a large number of chemical household cleaning products.

 There is a big debate online and offline about gun control and about what a citizen can do to hide a gun.
 About what any of us can do to avoid being left without firepower in a time of need.
-While it is certain that bad guys will always find a way to get their hands on some reliable guns, even if a gun control policy is in effect, the question still remains…what about the good guys?
+It is certain that bad guys will always find a way to get their hands on some reliable guns, even if a gun control policy is in effect.
+However, the question still remains…what about the good guys?

 If you ever built something in your life, you know that planning is the most important part of any construction project.
-Building a shelter in the wild is no different than any other homestead project and you shouldn’t rush headlong into the building phase.
+Building a shelter in the wild is no different than any other homestead project.
+You shouldn’t rush headlong into the building phase without proper planning.
 Before you chose a site for your shelter and start cutting down trees you should make sure you have the following covered.

-If faced with a disaster, people will wait until the last minute to get a generator for their home and most of them think that anything will do.
+If faced with a disaster, people will wait until the last minute to get a generator for their home.
+Most of them think that anything will do and boy are they wrong!
 Last year’s blizzard showed us how quickly people will change their mind and how choosing a generator for your home becomes an important survival task.

 An emergency can strike without warning and unfortunately, most people find out too late that they are missing the essential supplies.
 Far too many times you’ve seen on the news how people line up in front of grocery stores hoping to get some last minute survival foods.
 If you end up doing the same, you should at least know what to buy from your grocery store.

 A massive blackout is not a far-fetched scenario and these events occur almost every year.
-When your home is left without power you need to know how to handle all your refrigerated food and there are some strict rules that everyone should follow.
+When your home is left without power you need to know how to handle all your refrigerated food.
+There are some strict rules that everyone should follow.